Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Main embedding theorem

 \section{Main embedding theorem}

 In this section, we introduce terminology for axial elements that facilitates their expected generation of a right-angled Artin subgroup in an HHG, and then present a refined version of Theorem~\ref{Thm:MainEmbeddingThm}.
-The refinement asserts that, under an additional assumption, the resulting right-angled Artin subgroup is well-defined, and under a further assumption, it is quasi-isometrically embedded.